TU-CSCI3362-SP22/activity-observer-pattern/README.md

 	- **WebPage's**  **update** method will also keep the transcript show code that was in it's old **update**.
 - Now, in WeatherData, remove the old **set** methods and replace it with one **setWeather** method which generates a random number and passes it to the **update** method of all of the objects in **WeatherData's** observers collection.

-To test if you have implemented the Observer Pattern correctly, change the sampleWeatherData method to just call setWeather and run this:
+To test if you have implemented the Observer Pattern correctly, change the sampleWeatherData method to just call setWeather and run this (you also may have to delete updateEverything):

     (WeatherData new) sampleWeatherData
 It should work the same as before!